rperez025/deep-learning-challenge/README_Step_4_Module 21 - Neural Network Model Report.md

 * Add or reduce the number of epochs to the training regimen.

 ### Results:
-Using bulleted lists and images to support your answers, address the following questions:
+Using bulleted lists and images to support your ansrs, address the following questions:

 * **Data Preprocessing**